PaulaHidalgo1998/ElderGuardian/README.md

 - `vision/`: Person and posture detection algorithms based on YOLOv11n-Pose.
 - `mobile/`: Script for controlling servomotors using the PCA9685 module.
 - `alerts/`: Code that creates and sends alert messages to the caregiver’s smartphone.
 - `videos/`: Recordings and visual tests demonstrating the robot's functionality.
+(Note: GitHub does not support video playback.
+Please download the files to view them).

 ---